 Of course, in addition to those costs mentioned above, you could spend money on souvenirs, shopping, additional transport, etc. throughout your 7 day NYC itinerary.

 17) Is 7 Days in New York Enough or Too Long?

 The final topic I wanted to cover is if 7 days in New York is enough or is it too long.

 Without a doubt, one week in the city is going to be longer than most people have.

 I see this as a good thing as you do not need to rush through your days and you can spread things out more.
 You also can take part of certain activities that usually get left off of shorter, more compact itineraries.

-You will also have the freedom to move around days as you see fit if the weather does not hold up on certain days.
+You will also have the freedom to move around days as you see fit if the weather does not hold up on certain days (and take part of some NYC rainy day activities).
 If you only had a couple days in the city, that is something you would not be able to do.

 With that said, I also believe that one week in New York can be too long for some people.
 If you are not used to the hustle and bustle of a big city, spending 7 days in one can be overwhelming.
 It really comes down to the type of person you are, and whether you believe you will enjoy it.